2019–20 Australian bushfire season: Environmental effects

+The fires resulted in agricultural losses of over AUD 5 billion, destroying livestock, crops, wildlife and agricultural infrastructure across vast areas.

 Ecological effects

 Prof. Chris Dickman, a fellow of the Australian Academy of Science from the University of Sydney, estimated on 8 January 2020 that more than one billion animals were killed by bushfires in Australia; while more than 800 million animals perished in New South Wales.
 The estimate was based on a 2007 World Wide Fund for Nature (WWF) report on impacts of land clearing on Australian wildlife in New South Wales that provided estimates of mammal, bird and reptile population density in the region.
 Dickman's calculation had been based on highly conservative estimates and the actual mortality would therefore be higher.
 The figure provided by Dickman included mammals (excluding bats), birds, and reptiles; and did not include frogs, insects, or other invertebrates.
 Other estimates, which include animals like bats, amphibians and invertebrates, also put the number killed at over a billion.

 Ecologists feared some endangered species were driven to extinction by the fires.
 Though bushfires are not uncommon in Australia, they are usually of lower scale and intensity that only affect small parts of the overall distribution of where species live.
 Animals that survived a bushfire could still find suitable habitats in the immediate vicinity, which was not the case when an entire distribution is decimated in an intense event.
 Besides immediate mortality from the fires, there were on-going mortalities after the fires from starvation, lack of shelter, and attacks from predators such as foxes and cats that are attracted to fire-affected areas to hunt.
+The 2019–2020 wildfires had a severe impact on the extinction risk of Australian avifauna, causing approximately half of the overall reduction in the national Red List Index (RLI) for birds between 2010 and 2020.